-#EditorTherapy is a weekly Twitter chat hosted by me (Kenna Griffin, @profkrg) at 9 p.m.
+#EditorTherapy is a weekly Twitter chat hosted by me (Kenna Griffin, @profkrg) at 8 p.m.
 CST Wednesdays.
-We will discuss a different student media-related issue each week.
+We discuss a different student media-related issue each week.

 Why Editor Therapy?

-The Editor Therapy podcast and #chat were inspired by a conference session I’ve hosted for several years at National College Media Convention.
+Editor Therapy chat was inspired by a conference session I’ve hosted for many years at National College Media Convention.
 In the session, I offer a bit of leadership advice, then I open the floor for student editors to ask me questions about their job-related issues and concerns.

-The session typically lasts the entire hour it’s allotted, then spills over out into the hallway for about another hour.
-Students end up stopping me to ask me questions randomly during the remainder of the conference.
+The session typically lasts the entire hour it’s allotted, then spills into the hallway for about another hour.
+Students randomly stop me to ask me questions during the remainder of the conference.

 It also is clear from the standing-room-only session that there are a lot more editors in need than I can help during an hour-long session once a year.

-I’m starting the chat and, soon, its podcast companion to help more student editors.
+I started the chat in 2015 to help more student editors.

 Who should participate?